doge15567/BLRPC/README.md

 # BLRPC
 Discord Rich Presence for BONELAB

-## Mod Auto Downloader Support - doge15567's Addition
+## In-Game Downloader Support - doge15567's Addition
-* If a mod is installed with the Mod.IO downloaded, custom maps and avatars will use the mod's thumbnail.
+* If a mod is installed with the in game Mod.IO downloader, custom maps and avatars or the mod will use the mod's mod.io thumbnail.

 ## Fusion Support
 * If Fusion is installed, you can invite people to your Fusion servers through Discord.